If you’ve been looking to go zero waste, transitioning to a zero waste bathroom might be the perfect place to start.

 A good place to look would be at your local health food store.
 At mine, there are displays full of completely package-free soap.
 All you have to do is check the ingredients list for any dodgy ingredients, and bring your own reusable container.

-Etee, one of our favourite package-free online shops, also offers hand and body soap bars without any plastic packaging to worry about.
+Etee, one of our favorite package-free online shops, also offers hand and body soap bars without any plastic packaging to worry about.
 Their collection of soaps also comes in several lovely scents like honey lemon, minty fresh, lavender, blazin’ spice, or with no scent at all.
 It's all made of natural and organic ingredients.

 Another great package free shop option is Kinsfolk Shop.